openjdk/jfx/modules/javafx.web/FFM-STATUS.md

 JNI header, names a JNI type, caches a method id, or knows that Java exists beyond a table of function pointers and an integer handle.

+## 22. The two host-table gaps, now closed

-## 22. Two functional gaps the zero score does not cover
+An earlier revision of this file recorded two functional gaps that the zero score did not cover:

-The verifier answers one question — is there any JNI left? — and the answer is no. It does **not** say the module would work against a rebuilt `jfxwebkit`, and right now it would not.
-Two host tables are declared in C and installed by nothing, so the C++ side has no route back into Java for them.
-Neither is a `native` declaration, so neither showed up in any check.
+Java modelled `WKJHost` with 13 groups against 15 in C, and `wkj_live_connect_init` was unbound.
+Both are closed in the tree ported in commit 939aa61ead, and the library loads and initializes.

-### 22.1 `WKJHost` is 15 groups in C and 13 in Java
+### 22.1 `WKJHost` is 15 groups in C and in Java

-`webkit_java_api.h` declares fifteen groups; `WebKitNative.HOST_LAYOUT` models thirteen.
-Java is missing `wtf` and `pal` entirely, and still models `graphics`, `network`, `media`, `filesystem` and `theme` as one-pointer placeholders where C now has real tables.
-So `sizeof(WKJHost)` disagrees and **`wkj_init` would answer `WKJ_INIT_ERR_HOST_SIZE` against a real library** — the ABI guard doing exactly its job, but failing the whole module at startup.

-The concrete consequence, beyond the size check: `WKJHostWTF.main_thread_schedule_dispatch` is unfilled, so `WTF::callOnMainThread` work never reaches `MainThread.fwkScheduleDispatchFunctions`.
-The downcall half of that round trip is bound; the upcall half is not.

-This was left deliberately and correctly. `WebKitLayoutTest` asserts `HOST_LAYOUT` against the **checked-in `wkjstub`**, which was generated when `WKJHost` had 13 groups.
-Changing the Java layout alone turns 137 green tests red without fixing anything; the stub has to be regenerated from the current headers in the same change.
+`webkit_java_api.h` declares `WKJHost` as an `int32_t` and fifteen groups: `core`, seven one-pointer placeholders (`webpage`, `frameloader`, `chrome`, `editor`, `contextmenu`, `inspector`, `drag`) and seven real tables (`graphics` 69 slots, `network` 11, `media` 16, `filesystem` 10, `theme` 43, `wtf` 1, `pal` 4). `WKJLayouts.HOST` declares the same fifteen groups in the same order, with the four bytes of padding after `size` made explicit, so both sides agree on 1352 bytes on 64-bit targets and `wkj_init` returns `WKJ_INIT_OK`.
+The seven placeholders stay NULL, and Java fills every slot of `core` and the seven real tables except one, deliberately and null-checked in C: `theme.plugin_widget_paint` (`ThemeUpcalls`).
+`wtf.main_thread_schedule_dispatch` is filled by `WtfUpcalls`, so `WTF::callOnMainThread` work reaches Java again. `pal.system_beep` is filled by `PalUpcalls` with `java.awt.Toolkit.getDefaultToolkit().beep()`, the call the JNI `PAL::systemBeep` made: `javafx.web` requires `java.desktop`, so that call did beep, and leaving the slot NULL would have silenced it.

-### 22.2 `wkj_live_connect_init` is unbound
+### 22.2 `wkj_live_connect_init` is bound

-Along with the three `wkj_bridge_sizeof_*` self-check exports.
-Without the `WKJLiveConnectHost` table (26 slots) the reflective half of the bridge — `JavaClassJSC`, `JavaFieldJSC`, `JavaMethodJSC`, `JavaArrayJSC` — has no path back into Java, so **exposing a Java object to page script would not work**, even though `JSObject` itself is now fully bound.
-The symbol test reports these four as a note rather than a failure.
+`dom/LiveConnectNative.java` binds `wkj_live_connect_init` and the three `wkj_bridge_sizeof_*`
+self-checks, and installs a `WKJLiveConnectHost` table whose 26 slots match the C declaration name for name. `JavaClassJSC`, `JavaFieldJSC`, `JavaMethodJSC` and `JavaArrayJSC` therefore have their route back into Java for a Java object exposed to page script; `WebKitLiveConnectTest` covers the binding.
+Against the real library, `LiveConnectParityTest` checks what page script sees where the JNI build set the behaviour: numeric and string conversion of exposed objects, and the contained field and array failures that FFM-ABI-CONTRACT.md section 13.3 records.

-### 22.3 What closing them takes
+### 22.3 How the stub keeps up

-One coordinated change, not two independent ones: regenerate `wkjstub` from the current nine ABI headers, extend `HOST_LAYOUT` to all fifteen groups with their real shapes, fill `wtf` and `pal`, replace the five placeholder groups, bind `wkj_live_connect_init` and install `WKJLiveConnectHost`.
-The layout test then asserts the new shape against the new stub, and `wkj_init` stops rejecting.

-Until that lands, the accurate statement is: **the module contains no JNI and compiles, and its binding layer is tested, but it is not yet wired end to end.** That distinction is the whole reason this file separates "verified" from "written".
+The checked-in `wkjstub` that section 22.1 used to blame is gone.
+`src/test/native/wkjstub/CMakeLists.txt` generates the stub at build time with `gen-wkjstub.pl`, from the current `webkit_java_api*.h` headers and `buildtools/ffm-web/dom-abi.tsv`.
+So `WebKitLayoutTest` (C `sizeof` and `offsetof` against `WKJLayouts`) and `WebKitAbiDescriptorTest` always compare Java with the headers as they are, and a header change that Java does not follow fails the FFM binding tests. `WebKitCallbackTableTest` does the same for the upcall side: the generator flattens every callback table, `WKJHost` and the thirteen tables installed on their own alike, and the test reads each slot of the tables production built and compares the stub in it with the slot's C prototype, by shape and by the name of its target.
+Against the real library, the ABI version check and the host-size check in `wkj_init` do the same job at load time.